MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * Find All References (Shift+F12) now helps you get around easily, even in complex codebases.
 It provides advanced grouping, filtering, sorting, searching within results, and (for some languages) colorization, so you can get a clear understanding of your references.
 For C++, the new UI includes information about whether we are reading from or writing to a variable.

-* _**New in RC**_ The Dot-to-Arrow IntelliSense feature has been moved from experimental to advanced, and is now enabled by default.
+* he Dot-to-Arrow IntelliSense feature has been moved from experimental to advanced, and is now enabled by default.
 The editor features Expand Scopes and Expand Precedence have also been moved from experimental to advanced.

-* _**New in RC**_ The experimental refactoring features Change Signature and Extract Function are now available by default.
+* The experimental refactoring features Change Signature and Extract Function are now available by default.

-* _**New in RC**_ We've enabled the new experimental feature for C++ projects ‘Faster project load’.
+* We've enabled the new experimental feature for C++ projects ‘Faster project load’.
 The next time you open a C++ project it will load faster, and the time after that it will load really fast!

 Some of these features are common to other languages, and some are specific to C++.
 For more information about these new features, see [Announcing Visual Studio “15”](https://blogs.msdn.microsoft.com/visualstudio/2016/10/05/announcing-visual-studio-15-preview-5/).

 ### Support for non-MSBuild projects with Open Folder
 Visual Studio 2017 introduces the “Open Folder” feature, which enables you to code, build and debug in a folder containing source code without the need to create any solutions or projects.
 This makes it a lot simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
 With “Open Folder” you get access to the powerful code understanding, editing, building and debugging capabilities that Visual Studio already provides for MSBuild projects.
 For more information, see [Bring your C++ codebase to Visual Studio with “Open Folder”](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/bring-your-c-codebase-to-visual-studio-with-open-folder/).

-* _**New in RC**_ Improvements to the Open Folder experience.
+* Improvements to the Open Folder experience.
 You can customize the experience through these json files:
   -	CppProperties.json to customize the IntelliSense and browsing experience.
   -	Tasks.json to customize the build steps.